RxLaboratory/Duik/src-docs/docs/guide/constraints/pins.md

 You can control any spatial (multi-dimensional) property with pins, and all types of puppet pins.

 ![](../../img/duik/constraints/pins-spatial_00000.png)
-*Pins to control: standard spatial property, Puppet position pin, Puppat Advanced pin, Puppet bend pin.*
+*Pins to control: standard spatial property, Puppet position pin, Puppet Advanced pin, Puppet bend pin.*

 Standard pins and Puppet position pins control the location of the property they're linked to; Puppet bend pins control the rotation; Puppet advanced pins also control the rotation and the scale of the After Effects puppet pin.